Travel in the Spiritual Worlds

 As long as people are unaware and unconscious of the influences of the past on their behavior, both religious and secular people (whose ethics are derived largely from the religious ethics and ideals of their culture) will act based on these false, mythical, partly unconscious beliefs and assumptions.
 It is only by knowing their actual textual and religious history that they can overcome their blind allegiance to an imagined, unexamined past.
 Then they cannot be easily manipulated by popular culture and its powerful public relations and media institutions who use these false histories and mythologies to justify and goad people into war.

 So we see that a religious or mythological orientation is valuable because it can give us meaning, ethics, and direction in life.
 However it can become dangerous and highly destructive when divorced from rationality and pragmatism.
 Secondly, popular religious trends and interpretations tend to magnify the fearful and destructive aspects of religion, especially in western religions such as Christianity.
 When it is shown that the biblical God is not focused on fighting evil and punishing people in Hell for eternity, the power behind these dualistic systems disappears.
 Then eternal war is no longer part of a spiritual quest but rather a barbaric activity to be avoided.
-Stripping away these folk elements and examining the original Biblical text can counteract these false mythologies.
+Stripping away these folk elements and examining the original Biblical text can counteract these false mythologies of hell, dualism, and eternal war.
 This approach can give Christian cultures a more constructive approach to the other cultures so as to counteract their love of and commitment to punishing evil and eternal war.

 This Web Site © Copyright 2011-2014, J. Denosky, All Rights Reserved